futuredapp/CellKit/README.md

 ### CocoaPods
 Add following line to your  `Podfile` and then run `bundle exec pod install`
 ```
-pod 'CellKit', '~> 0.8.0'
+pod 'CellKit', '~> 0.8'
 ```

 ## Usage
-CellKit provides a dataSource and a section model which you fill with your cells, headers and footers.
-All you're left to do is to define your cell View and your cell ViewModel (a.k.a.
-CellModel) with CellKit protocols and CellKit will handle the rest.
+CellKit provides a data source and a section model which you fill with your cells, headers and footer models.
+All you're left to do is to define your cell view and your cell model with protocol conformance to CellConvertible and CellConfigurable and CellKit will handle the rest.

 ### 1. step: Set a DataSource
 CellKit provides a `CellModelDataSource` datasource and `GenericCellModelSection` section, which define your `UITableView`/`UICollectionView` cell structure.
 You can always subclass `CellModelDataSource` and override it's methods to suit your needs.